tonymul/home-assistant-duracell/README.md

 # Duracell Hybrid Inverter HACS Integration

+**This is a work in progress and will add more sensors as and when they are discovered.**

 This is a **Home Assistant HACS integration** for the Duracell Hybrid Inverter (Dura-i series).
 It exposes all available **live data, statistics, and configuration registers** via sensors and supports **GUI setup** through Home Assistant.

 ---